 Although a winter shot, once again I’m drawn to the lovely cozy look that the cabin has in this photograph.
 There’s snow but it doesn’t look cold at all.
 Just lovely.

-Are there actually people who wake up to a sunrise like this one, outside their window or door?
-What an incredible thing that must be, as opposed to waking up to traffic noises and the sun bouncing off buildings.
+Are their actually people who wake up to a sunrise like this outside their window or door?
+What an incredible thing that must be as opposed to waking up to traffic noises and the sun bouncing off buildings.

 It’s so pretty and simple.
 It seems to be a picture from the past taken today.
 Make sense?
 Hope so!